NAMM 2026: New Gear For DJs, The Full Roundup

 QSC CB10 Battery Powered PA Speaker

-Battery speakers are all the rage at the moment, with new models coming out regularly from the big names.
-For instance, we are working on our review of the Mackie Thump Go sub and top combo as I write this.
-Now, QSC has got in on the act for NAMM 2026 with the QSC CB10, is a compact 10-inch two-way speaker that runs on either battery (up to 12 hours) or mains power, weighing 12.2kg with a built-in three-channel mixer and app control via Bluetooth.
+Battery speakers are all the rage at the moment, with new models coming out regularly from the big names – for instance, we’re working on our review of the Mackie Thump Go sub and top combo as I write this.
+Now QSC has got in on the act for NAMM 2026 with the CB10, a compact 10-inch two-way speaker that runs on either battery (up to 12 hours) or mains power.
+Weighing 12.2kg, it features a built-in three-channel mixer and app control via Bluetooth.
 It’s aimed at mobile DJs and event work where you need decent sound without being tied to a power outlet.

 Hedd Type 20 A-Core Studio Monitor Speaker